zshehri/CTU/README.md

 To run `CTU.ps1`, you'd probably need to allow running scripts downloaded form the internet for this PowerShell session.

-Open a new PowerShell as an admin, and paste the following command:
+Open a new PowerShell as an admin, and paste the following command to allow running the script:
 ```powershell
 powershell -ExecutionPolicy ByPass
 ```